Constructing knots with specified geometric limits: Reducing geometrically finite to convex cocompact

-Applying this procedure iteratively to all rank one cusps of $\Gamma$, we obtain a Kleinian group $\Gamma_r$, $r=(r_1,\ldots , r_k)$, for $r_{i+1}\gg r_i$, $i=1,\ldots,k-1$.
+\begin{proof}[Proof of \refthm{CCtoGF}] Apply \reflem{KleinMaskit} iteratively to all rank one cusps of $\Gamma$; we obtain a Kleinian group $\Gamma_r$, $r=(r_1,\ldots , r_k)$, for $r_{i+1}\gg r_i$, $i=1,\ldots,k-1$.
 It has $k$ rank two cusps corresponding to the $k$ rank one cusps of $M$, and additionally any rank two cusps inherited from $\Gamma$, but no rank one cusps.
 It has a presentation of the form

 As $r_1=\min_i r_i$ tends to infinity, these groups converge geometrically to $\Gamma$.

 Now perform $(1,n)$-Dehn surgery on the $k$ new rank two cusps of $\Gamma_r$, where the meridian of the $i$-th cusp (filled for $n=0$) corresponds to the new generator $\gamma_{r_i}$.
 For $n$ sufficiently large, this yields Kleinian groups $\Gamma_{rn}$ with presentations